schenkty/Paradox/README.md

 6. `processSend` - process all send blocks
 7. `processReceive` - process all receive blocks
 8. `processAll` - process all blocks for both receive and send
-9. `autoOnce` - run through buildAll and processAll once
+9. `autoOnce` - run through buildAll and processAll once (or use argument -al for a custom amount of loops)
 10. `countAccounts` - return number of accounts built
 11. `recover` - receive all pending blocks for every account, build a batch of send blocks and process send blocks